pforret/blog.splashing/_topic/city/hasselt.md

 ---
 # Hasselt

 Hasselt  is a Belgian city and municipality, and capital and largest city of the province of  Limburg in the Flemish Region of Belgium.
-It is known for its former branding as the city of taste, as well as its local distelleries of  Hasselt jenever, the Hasselt Jenever Festivities, Limburgish pie and the Hasselt speculaas.
-The municipality includes the original city of Hasselt, plus the boroughs of Sint-Lambrechts-Herk,  Wimmertingen, Kermt, Spalbeek, Kuringen, Stokrooie, Stevoort and Runkst, as well as the hamlets and  parishes of Kiewit, Godsheide and Rapertingen.
-On 01 July 2022 Hasselt had a total population of 80,260 .
+It is known for its former branding as the Capital of Taste, owing to its local distilleries of  Jenever, the Hasselt Jenever Festival, and Hasselt speculaas.As of 1 August 2023, Hasselt had a  total population of 80,846.
+The municipality consists of the following sub-municipalities: Hasselt proper, Kermt, Kuringen,  Sint-Lambrechts-Herk, Spalbeek, Stevoort, Stokrooie, and Wimmertingen, as well as the hamlets and  parishes of Kiewit, Godsheide and Rapertingen.
+Hasselt is located in between the Campine region, north of the Demer river, and the Hesbaye region,  to the south.

 ## Unsplash photos